 Half an acre at a time, Army veteran Stephen Watson is pursuing his goal of growing grapes near the Central Texas ranch where he grew up.

-“I knew I could always fall back on that, but I got to thinking about what crops might do well there,” says Watson, who started researching options.
+“I knew I could always fall back on that, but I got to thinking about what crops might do well there,” Stephen said.

 “I read the book, and it never said you can’t do this in Texas, so I started investigating more,” he says.
 “I didn’t even drink wine, so I would take $100 of my soldier’s salary and go to the local wine store and have the guy set me up with different wines.
-I began building a knowledge of wines through those tastings.”
+I began building my knowledge of wine through those tastings.”

 After his Army discharge, he moved to California with his wife, Mary, and enrolled in viticulture and enology classes offered through the Extension program at the University of California, Davis.
 He soon enrolled in a more intensive two-and-a-half-year program, which included an internship with J. Lohr Vineyards and Wines in San Jose.